 The proposed development provides appropriate residential land uses through the inclusion of residential units of varying densities and will also have access to surrounding planned transit options / active transportation in accordance with Section 5.6.20.13.
-The proposal will contribute to complete communities through the provision of housing options including single detached, townhouse, and apartment building structural types, in close proximity to park facilities, and other uses in the Block Plan area such as public service facility uses in accordance with Section 5.4.10.
+The proposal will contribute to complete communities through the provision of housing options including townhouse and apartment building structural types, in close proximity to park facilities, and other uses in the Gore Meadows Secondary Plan area such as public service facility uses (i.e., the Gore Meadows Community Centre) in accordance with Section 5.4.10.
 The proposal and its location within the Regional Urban Boundary are consistent with the Regional Official Plan's goal of ensuring that development and redevelopment takes place in a timely, orderly, and sequential manner.
 The proposal also directs development to the urban system in accordance with S. 5.6.11 of the Region of Peel Official Plan.

 The development proposal will ultimately assist the City of Brampton in fulfilling numerous planning objectives including meeting and accommodating Regional Growth forecasts.
 Furthermore, the proposal directs development to the urban system in accordance with Section 5.6.11 of the Region of Peel Official Plan.
-In accordance with S. 6.20.13 the proposal contemplates single detached lots of varying sizes, townhouse lots, and medium to high density apartment buildings that will provide a mix of housing types and densities.
+In accordance with S. 6.20.13 the proposal contemplates townhouse lots of varying type and size, and medium to high density apartment buildings that will provide a mix of housing types and densities.